 Global sanctions, including tariffs and retaliation, create ongoing ambiguity in the current economic climate.
 Without a predictable understanding of the future expected taxes on business activity, it can become hard to plan ongoing international operations with any certainty.
 Recent economic changes have created tariff uncertainty that will impact the electronics industry in various ways depending upon exposure to certain markets.
 The impacts on manufacturing are well summarized in this blog.

-With increased automation and ‘turnkey’ manufacturing processes, the direct labor portion of the total cost is shrinking to the extent that it is no longer the critical aspect of the contract manufacturing (CM) selection process.
+With increased automation and ‘turnkey’ manufacturing processes, the direct labor portion of the l cost is shrinking to the extent that it is no longer the critical aspect of the contract manufacturing (CM) selection process.

 Consider that there are many benefits to maintaining electronics manufacturing in North America along with current design centers: